LucaCappelletti94/italian_csv_type_prediction/README.rst

 |travis| |sonar_quality| |sonar_maintainability| |codacy|
 |code_climate_maintainability| |pip| |downloads|

-Attempt at predicting common types in CSVs about Italian people and places using Spacy NLP tool.
+This package is an attemp at predicting common types in CSVs about Italian people and places using ensemble heuristics with Decision Random Forests and Spacy NLP tool.

 How do I install this package?
 ----------------------------------------------